June 30, 2021

 South Piedmont Community College has set aside $488,905 in CRRSAA (HEERF II) funds for student grants.
 There is a remaining $122,129 in CARES Act funding as of December 27, 2020.

 South Piedmont Community College identified 1,349 traditional adult students enrolled for the spring 2021 term.

 According to the CRRSAA guidance leftover CARES funds or HEERF II funds can go toward a balance due on the student account as long as the student opts-in with an authorization to credit the grant funds to their student account.
-There was identified 238 students on a NelNet payment plan with a balance due for the spring term with $161,043.23 due Our Business Office sent an email notification to these 238 students and attached a fillable verification form allowing the student to consent that HEERF II funds be applied to their 2021SP balance.
+238 students were identified to be on a NelNet payment plan with a total balance due of $161,043.23.
+The SPCC Business Office sent an email notification to these 238 students offering to pay spring tuition and fee balances.
+Students were required to complete and submit a request and verification form before HEERF II funds could be applied to their 2021SP balance.

 Within the CRRSAA guidance schools must prioritize students with exceptional need.
-South Piedmont identified approximately 245 of the 1,349 traditional adult student having a Free Application of Federal Student Aid on file with an EFC between 0-5711 (cut off for Pell grant).
+South Piedmont used the Expected Family Contribution (EFC) generated from the 2020/2021 Free Application for Federal Student Aid (FAFSA), to identify students with exceptional need.
+South Piedmont identified approximately 245 of the 1,349 traditional adult students having a Free Application of Federal Student Aid on file with an EFC between 0-5711 (cut off for Pell grant).
 South Piedmont granted $500 in HEERF I (CARES) funding to 245 students with an EFC between 0-2100 totaling $122,500.
 An additional $98,500 in HEERF II funds were disbursed to 197 students.
 126 students with an EFC between 2101-5711 at South Piedmont were awarded $400 in HEERF II funding for a total of $50,400.